-What is an Asthma Action Plan?
+What is an Asthma Action Plan (AAP)?

-The Centers for Disease Control and Prevention (CDC) states "All people with asthma should have an asthma action plan.
-An asthma action plan (also called a management plan) is a written plan that you develop with your doctor to help control your asthma."
+The Centers for Disease Control and Prevention (CDC) states "All people with asthma should have an Asthma Action Plan.
+An Asthma Action Plan (also called a management plan) is a written plan that you develop with your doctor to help control your asthma."

 The Asthma Action Plan (AAP) lists all medications with instructions on when they should be taken.
-It is a simple plan that describes how to achieve long term control and what to do when asthma symptoms arises.
+It is a simple plan that describes how to achieve long-term control and what to do when asthma symptoms arises.
 If you or your child do not have an AAP, please download and print one out below.
-Bring it to your next medical appointment, so that you and your provider can fill out the plan together.
+Bring it to your next medical appointment, so you and your provider can fill out the plan together.